Juan-Embid/data-structure/README.md

 # Data Structure

-This repository was made to store all exercises of this assignment.
+This repository was made to store all exercises of the Data Structure assignment